Atom345/Blaze-CMS/README.md

 5. Open a Pull Request

 <!-- LICENSE -->
-## License
+## License 📜

-Distributed under the GNU General Public License v3.0 License.
+Phoenix CMS is distributed under the GNU General Public License v3.0 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
-## Contact
+## Contact 📬

 Email - admin@phoenix.ltda
 <br>